sensei-hacker/inavwiki/Modes.md

 It's safe to keep it activated the `NAV LAUNCH` mode during flight after the launch has being completed.
 Keep in mind that if you accidentally disarm while flying you need to disable `NAV LAUNCH` mode to being able to control the model again.

-See iNav CLI for all available adjustable parameters, they start with `nav_fw_launch_`
+See INAV CLI for all available adjustable parameters, they start with `nav_fw_launch_`

 Sequence for launching airplane using `NAV LAUNCH` mode looks like this: